Genevan Institute for Reformed Studies

 The Christ who was born, taught, suffered, and died — is also risen.
 The raising of his human body after his death proves that sin was overcome.
 Death was its penalty.
 The separation of body and soul would not mean eternal condemnation for everyone.
 The separation of the person from God, spiritual death, had been overcome for those Christ redeemed.

 We no longer need to anticipate his coming to earth.
-He came 2000 years ago.
+He came over 2000 years ago.
 God’s promise in Eden was kept.
 But there is still anticipation.
-The blessings keep coming fulfilling those promises to us individually.
+The blessings keep coming, fulfilling those promises to us individually.

 The Birth of Our Savior